Professional Programs Application

 - Endorsement is added via a VDOE review of transcript(s) submitted through applicant’s employing school or school district; no College Verification Form provided

-- Available as an online course series, or as an area of focus during an online or in-person M.Ed. in Curriculum & Instruction.
+- Available as an online course series, or as an area of focus during an online M.Ed. in Curriculum & Instruction.

 - Course series consists of 12 hours of approved graduate-level coursework in gifted education that addresses specified competencies